 All data operations use ETL (extract, transform, and load) processes to move data into and out of storage.
 There is a wide range of available ETL tools that are capable of working with Elastic Search, and we’ve put together a list of the best of them below, organized into “pull” and “put” categories.
 If you’re looking for something that can help you pull data that you’ve already stored out of Elasticsearch, check out the first section.
 If you’re looking for a tool to help you load data into Elasticsearch, check out the second section.

-Tools to pull data from Elasticsearch
+Tools to extract data from Elasticsearch

 1. Logstash